Establishing trust in quantum computations: Results

-\textbf{Quantifying quantum computation accuracy---}There are many ways to quantify how well a quantum computer can run some $n$-qubit circuit $c$.
+There are many ways to quantify how well a quantum computer can run some $n$-qubit circuit $c$.
 Each run of $c$ generates an $n$-bit string sampled from some probability distribution $P$ over $\{0,1\}^n$.
 In the presence of errors, this is typically different from the distribution from which $c$ is supposed to sample ($P_{\textrm{ideal}}$), given by

 for $x \in \{0,1\}^n$.
 One way to quantify how accurately a quantum computer can implement $c$ is by some measure of the distance between $P$ and $P_{\textrm{ideal}}$ (see Fig.~\ref{fig:circuits}A).
 However, this typically requires knowing $P_{\textrm{ideal}}$, and using a classical computer to calculate or sample from $P_{\textrm{ideal}}$ is infeasible for most circuits with $n \gg 1$, including all computationally useful circuits.